A Noiseless Patient Spider: Original publication

-Mark'd how, to explore the vacant, vast surrounding,

-It launch'd forth filament, filament, filament, out of itself;

-Ever unreeling them-- ever tirelessly speeding them.

-And you, O my soul, where you stand,

-Surrounded, detached, in measureless oceans of space,

-Ceaselessly musing, venturing, throwing,-- seeking the spheres, to connect them;

-Till the bridge you will need, be form'd-- till the ductile anchor hold;

-Till the gossamer thread you fling, catch somewhere, O my soul.

 Other publications and drafts

 The first drafted ideas for "A Noiseless Patient Spider" appear in a notebook held by Whitman in the mid 19th century.
 Whitman's musings in this passage flesh out one of the most critically discussed themes of the poem: the experience of the Self.
-The first version of the poem not in draft form was included as the third part of a poem collection called “Whispers of Heavenly Death,” published in The Broadway.
+The first version of the poem not in draft form was included as the third part of a poem collection called "Whispers of Heavenly Death," published in The Broadway.
 A London Magazine in 1868.
-This first publication did not specify “A Noiseless Patient Spider” as an independent poem.
-Its second appearance, in Whitman’s Passage to India (1871), makes this distinction, evidenced by the use of "lower-case capitals" in printing the first word (of more than one letter), which was a publishing convention used in the 19th century to designate the beginning of a poem.
-The only other changes made between the first two publications are several line indentations, the numbering of the stanzas, and the removal of a comma after “noiseless.”
+This first publication did not specify "A Noiseless Patient Spider" as an independent poem.
+Its second appearance, in Whitman's Passage to India (1871), makes this distinction, evidenced by the use of "lower-case capitals" in printing the first word (of more than one letter), which was a publishing convention used in the 19th century to designate the beginning of a poem.
+The only other changes made between the first two publications are several line indentations, the numbering of the stanzas, and the removal of a comma after "noiseless."
 In 1891, the poem was published again in Leaves of Grass, with new indentation, eleven dropped commas, and the substitution of all dashes and semicolons for commas.
 The version published in Leaves of Grass is shown in the image above.
 This is the version most commonly published.